hyperledger-labs/perun-doc/source/go-perun/new_tutorial/main/setup.rst

 Concept: Adjudicator  & Asset Holder
 ------------------------------------
 The Adjudicator contract ensures that a user can consistently enforce the rules of his Channel.
-Since the central part of the communication is off-chain, he would only contact the Adjudicator if he felt betrayed by the participants.
+Since the central part of the communication is off-chain, he would only contact the Adjudicator if he felt betrayed by the participants or for concluding the channel.

 The Asset Holder holds the on-chain balances for all Ledger Channels.
 It is always associated with a specific Adjudicator instance.